-Australia entered a men’s football team in Melbourne 1956 but did not compete again until Seoul 1988.
-Since then, Australia has contested every men’s Olympic football competition up until the London 2012 Games where they failed to qualify a team.
-The best result was fourth in Barcelona 1992.
+Australia entered a men’s football team at Melbourne 1956 but did not compete again until Seoul 1988.
+They then made five straight Olympic appearances before missing out on both the London 2012 and Rio 2016 Games.
+The side's best result was a superb fourth at the Barcelona Games in 1992.

 After World War II, the state-supported teams from Communist countries were permitted to play.
 The strength of those Eastern Bloc teams is evidenced by their credible performances in the World Cups, against the fully professional teams from Western Europe and South America soon after competing in the Olympics.
 In 1996 and 2000, the emergence of African football was seen with the gold medals going to Ghana in Atlanta and Cameroon in Sydney.

 The eligibility criteria for Olympic football teams are constantly being debated.
 Olympic competition was initially limited to amateurs.
 In 1984 professional players from Europe and South America were restricted from playing Olympic football if they had competed in a World Cup.
 This was changed in 1992 with the decision to implement an age limit of 23, regardless of professional or amateur status.

 Since 1996 three over-age players could be added to each squad.
 None of these age restrictions apply to women’s football teams.